SAIS-S2S-Technology/Roadmap/Roadmap.md

 As accelerating technological progress is creating new responsibilities in a changed geopolitical landscape, the founding vision of Nitze and Herter has inspired us to start SAIS.Technology S2S.

 Through his work in the Strategic Arms Limitation Talks (SALT) and his numerous writings, Paul Nitze gained deep experience with many of the challenges that shape today's discussions on global policy and technological progress.
-In his writings on foreign policy Nitze developed four themes that closely guide us:
+In his writings on foreign policy Nitze developed four themes that guide us:

 * Educate generalists who have "the ability, on the one hand, to tap the wisdom of the past and give it continuity into the present, and, on the other hand, to sense the possibilities of the future as they emerge from the developing present" []
 * Deploy theory as a conceptual tool for decision-making and ensure that this tool can be adjusted continuously
 * Guarantee that an ethical framework guides and gives meaning to analysis without reducing complexity
 * Advance a holistic strategy for the adaption of new technologies as they are being developed

 So why is SAIS.Technology S2S a valuable addition to the SAIS community?
 The geopolitical knowledge and strategic skill set of SAIS students provide invaluable assets in resolving some of the core challenges of a changing world.
 The continuous application and transfer of these assets depends on understanding and adapting to meaningful trends early.
 These trends are often complex and - from the perspective of policymaking - embedded in a broader set of concerns.
+Hence, adapting requires a balance of understanding so that new trends can be understood within the set of existing concerns.

-Succeful adaption depends on a balance of understanding so that new trends can be understood within the set of existing concerns.
+Hence, adaption requires a balance of understanding so that new trends can be understood within the set of existing concerns.

 SAIS.Technology S2S provides that balance of understanding for emerging information technology paradigms and artificial intelligence, both of which are certain to lead to fundamental shifts across the globe.